 7. Homework assignments:

 If you see me for approximately 45 minutes each week, that is less than one out of 168 hours, which is a very small fraction.
 (And you may even see me for much less than this amount of time, if you do not attend weekly!)
 For serious therapeutic benefit, it is important to spend between 30 and 60 minutes of each day, in the time between our meetings, thinking/writing about the ground we’ve covered.
-Sometimes I will send you handouts, and sometimes recommend a book or two; or I might refer you to a video clip online; and it is important that you work at reading or engaging with that material, or applying some aspect of the philosophy that I will be teaching you.
-This between-session-work I call Homework Assignments.
+Sometimes I will send you handouts, and sometimes recommend a book or two; or I might refer you to a video clip online; and it is important that you work at reading or engaging with that material, or applying some aspect of the philosophy that I will (sometimes) be teaching you; or reflecting upon your own learning from our encounters.
+This ‘between-session-work’ I call Homework Assignments.
 This is an important part of our contract, and I may ask you to update me on your progress in this area.
 (You would not expect to develop your muscles by sitting on the sofa and wishing for change.
-It’s the same with cognitive-emotive development).
+It’s the same with emotive-cognitive-behavioural development).